samliu/fishing/README.md

 spent our time trying not to drift too close to the reeds, clanging around and throwing baited hooks down at different depths for hours.

-We really didn't know what we were doing though.
-So I started to do some research, but there's a lot to learn and a lot of fishing terms!
-I'll keep all the information I learn about fishing here.
+We really didn't know what we were doing, so I started to do some research.
+But there's a lot to learn and a lot of fishing terms!

+__I realized there isn't a single site to learn about the myriad of tools and techniques of the modern angler, so this repository will serve as a reference for myself and anyone interested.__